awemorris/suika3/README.md

 Copyright (c) 2026 The Suika3 Community
 ```

-While Suika3 represents more than just an "OSS" component — it is a
+We see Suika3 as part of a broader effort to help build a sustainable
-free/libre software movement aimed at helping build a sustainable
+creative ecosystem for visual novels, guided by a clear mission,
-market for visual novels, guided by a clear philosophy — we are
+vision, and values.
+At the same time, you are absolutely welcome to
-equally pleased if you choose to integrate it simply as a
+use Suika3 simply as a useful open-source component within your own
-high-performance "OSS" component within your own projects.
+projects.

 ---